gabormay/esp-thermometer/README.md

 Note that, in any case, upon wake-up, your program (sketch) will run from the very beginning (starting with `setup()`), so you don't really need to `loop()` at all.
 See the Application Note mentioned above for options to save some variables between these sleep cycles.

 ## Modifications to the board
-- Scrapping the Power LED
+### Scrapping the Power LED

+The onboard power LED draws quite a bit of current (few milliamps at least) all the time the board is powered, even during deep sleep.
+Thats almost 1000 times the current the chip needs in deep sleep, for just a plain power indicator, which not a critical feature at all.
+On the ESP-01 board you don't have any control over this, so only option to get rid of this 'powet hog' is to scrape the LED physically from the board.
+See [Running ESP8266 from a battery] for details.

-- Connecting GPIO 16
+### Connecting GPIO 16

+To be able to wake the chip up from deep sleep, GPIO need to be connected to CH_PD or RST.
+In case it is not connected on your board, you will have to do it yourself.
+See http://tim.jagenberg.info/2015/01/18/low-power-esp8266/

 ## Doing even better
+Here are a few things you can do to increase the battery life of your project even further.

+* Use higher capacity power supply
-* use higher capacity batteries (e.g. D or A) and/or use 3 x AA (or A or D) and add a 3V power regulator
+  * You can use higher capacity batteries (e.g. D or A)
+  * You can also use higher voltage batteries and e.g. 3 x AA (or A or D) and add a 3V power regulator
-* update less frequently (less often than every 10 minutes)
+* Update less frequently (less often than every 10 minutes)
+  * Currently the project set up to wake up and update every ten minutes.
+  * You can change the length of the sleep cycle on line [#31](https://github.com/gabormay/esp-thermometer/blob/master/src/ESPThermometer/ESPThermometer.ino#L31)
-* proper deep sleep (GPIO16 to RST)
+* Proper deep sleep (GPIO16 to RST)
-  * allows less frequent RF calibration (saves battery life)
-  * allows multiple measurements to be collected and then transmitted together (e.g.collect samples every 5 minutes, but use WiFi to transmit only every 30 minutes)
+  * If you connect GPIO16 to RST then you can keep some state betweeen cycles.
+  * In particular, you can set it up to do RF calibration less frequently
+  * You can also collect multiple measurements (e.g. every minute) then transmit them together as a batch

 # What's next?
 There are a lot of ways to further improve and extend this project.
 Here are a few ideas and pointers to get you started.

 - Dynamic WiFi setup
+  Instead of hardcoding the SSID and password, provide a simple Web interface to connect to the WiFi initially.
+Note that this will only work with proper deep sleep (GPIO16 to RST) as you will want to save this information betweeen the sleep cycles.
 - Dynamic Ubidots variable setup based on Chip ID
+  You can create the variables on the fly, e.g. using the chip ID (first check if they exists, and create them if not)
 - Implement additional hardware functions:
-  * connect a second sensor, e.g. for humidity or light
+  * connect a second sensor, e.g. for humidity or light (GPIO2 is still free)
-  * add relay switch and control it through Ubidots
+  * add relay switch and control it through Ubidots (again, GPIO2 can be used)
   * replace Ubidots with some other (maybe custom) platform

-- Extend battery life (see above)
+# Closing words

+Hope you've found this useful.
+If you run into problems and could not find anything on the internet and in the referenced documents, let me know - I will try to help as much as time allows.
+In any case, please feel free to use the information presented in this article in any way you wish (no warranty, though, please refer to the LICENSE).
+Good luck!

 # References and further reading
 Reference